 - If we notice large periods of time that are farther in advance that have lower than expected occupancy, we may adjust the price down.
 As occupancy fills in, we may adjust the price back up.

 There are several other ways we make changes, and a lot of different places we look for data.
 At My 2nd Home we monitor the market availability calendars on sites like Airbnb, VRBO and HomeAway.
 We use pricing reports from AirDNA and LiveRez, and benchmark every home's inquiry and reservation volumes against historical numbers and comparable homes.
 All of these changes can result in the "Total Rent" number being different than the initial pricing set for your rental.
 We have a former General Manager of a 5 star resort on staff who along with our team is constantly adjusting rates up or down based on market conditions and our goal is to maximize your rental income.

 - We list your home everywhere we think guests are looking for rentals!
 We start by putting you on the My 2nd Home Vacation Rentals website, but we know that most consumers shop on the big consumer travel sites.
-In addition to our own site, we automatically get your property onto the major HomeAway sites (Homeaway.com, VRBO, and Vacationrentals.com to name a few), and we list your property on roughly 14 other optional sites like Tripadvisor, Flipkey, Airbnb.com, and Booking.com.
+In addition to our own site, we automatically get your property onto the major HomeAway sites (Homeaway.com, VRBO, Expedia and Vacationrentals.com to name a few), and we list your property on optional sites like Tripadvisor, Flipkey, Airbnb.com, and Booking.com and hundreds more worldwide.
 We also synchronize your availability calendar so every site shows the right rates and availability all of the time.
-Each site has a slightly different business model, but in general most have a combination of a small commission to the owner and a fee that gets charged to the guest.
-Of course all bookings on the My 2nd Home website have no additional cost associated with them.
+Each site has a slightly different business model, but in general most have a combination of a small commission billed against the total revenues paid and a fee that gets charged to the guest.
+Of course all bookings on the My 2nd Home website have no additional costs to the rental rate associated with them.